apalski/wodapp/notes.md

 	WODs belong to a user
 	WODs have many movements

-	WODs are selected from a list of existing WODs created by Admin user - from a dropdown list of WOD names, the user receives the WOD description and can then enter a result or PR.
+	WODs are selected from a list of existing WODs created by Admin user - from a dropdown list of WOD names, the user receives the WOD description and can then enter a result and/or PR.
-	WODs can be listed by name (and then best result)? to group the same WOD to compare results

 3. user_Movements
 	Movements have a name, date, result, type ('time', 'weight' or 'repetitions') and PR (boolean true/false)